Kyrgyzstan ends state of emergency as nationalist consolidates power | Politics

 Kyrgyzstan ends state of emergency as nationalist consolidates power

-But he has already promised to allow Kyrgyz citizens to have their ethnicity stated in their passports if they want.
-Japarov told the session he would address the nation of 6.5 million within hours.
-However, some four hours later, it remained unclear when and where he planned to do that and his office could not be reached for comment.
+ELECTION RE-RUN Japarov told parliament he would address the nation of 6.5 million within hours.
+However, some four hours later it remained unclear when and where he planned to do that and his office could not be reached for comment.

-In a brief speech in parliament, he proposed lowering the threshold for political parties from the current 7% in the rerun of the parliamentary election which must take place later this year.
+In a brief speech in parliament, he proposed lowering the threshold for political parties to win seats from the current 7% in a re-run of the parliamentary election, which must take place later this year.
 As interim president, Japarov cannot run in the presidential election, which he must oversee no later than mid-January.

 ALSO READ